boniface/hash-media-deps-plugin/Readme.md

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/licenses/MIT) file for details.
 ```